klaudiastewart/rails-engine/README.md

 ## Acknowledgments

-Id'd like to thank Turing School of Software and Engineering for helping me come up with the idea for this application, and thank you for reading through this project!
+I'd like to thank Turing School of Software and Engineering for helping me come up with the idea for this application, and thank you for reading through this project!